cveras33/dive-sites-ETL/README.md

 		"Record #" : "9770"
 	}

 Now you know you can dive at Captains Reef USVI, which you can do a simple google search on to find more information.
-BUT, before you go to google, you want to know *a little* more history about the "FRENCH KISS", so you make the following query using the same record number as in the above query:
+BUT, before you go to Google, you want to know *a little* more history about the "FRENCH KISS", so you make the following query using the same record number as in the above query:

 	> db.history.find({"Record #": "9770"}).pretty()